Ridensium/jamipy/docs/docs/image.md

 ## image

-publick class for Image widget
+module for the Image widget class

 ## *class*:  Image()